FortinetCloudCSE/FortiCNF/content/3_ModuleThree/31_Task1.md

 ---
-title: "Task 1: Subscribe to FortiGate CNF in AWS Marketplace"
+title: "Task 1"
-chapter: true
 weight: 1
 ---

-# Task 1: Subscribe to FortiGate CNF in AWS Marketplace
+## Task 1: Subscribe to FortiGate CNF in AWS Marketplace

 - 1. Log into your AWS account and navigate to the AWS Marketplace listing for [**FortiGate CNF**](https://aws.amazon.com/marketplace/pp/prodview-vtjjha5neo52i).
 In the upper right corner, click **View purchase options**.
 On the next page, click **Subscribe**.